ch0m5/Get_Hooked/README.md

 ## Innovation
 * Living entities accelerate and deaccelerate when moving, on ground they deaccelerate automatically.
 * Entities that are outside the player activation radius do not update.
-* Player can attack, a collider is created during the animation between a set "start" and "finish" frames.
+* Player can attack, a collider is created mid-animation when the attack is visually being made, set by a "start" and "finish" frames.
 * Player collider changes shape and position depending on his current animation.
 * Player can crouch to evade things that could hit his head area.
 * Player slides with a different deacceleration when trying to crouch while moving.
 * Player can jump in the air once making a somersault.
-* Enemies have a detection and attack radius which they use to input movement and other special attacks (currently slime only).
+* Enemies have a detection and attack radius which they use to input movement and other special attacks.
 * Enemies are briefly stunned if still alive, backing off from the player.
-If they die, they despawn after a set time.
+If they die, they dissapear after a set time.
 * Some Original Debug Functionalities.

 ## Contributing